madiathomas/BulkSMS/README.md

 Library also available as a Nuget package.

-To install it, simply run this command **Install-Package Recurso.BulkSMS** using Packager Manage Console.
+To install it, simply run this command **Install-Package Recurso.BulkSMS** using Package Manager Console.